ShutoYamada/aws-s3-react-template/README.md

 ```
 yarn deploy
 ```
 The stack deployment will create the Amazon S3 bucket, AWS CodeCommit repository, and AWS CodePipeline.
-The output will include the repository clone URLs, username, and password.
+The output will include the repository clone URLs.
 ## 5.Clone the created CodeCommit repository and add your React application source code.
 ```
 git clone <repository-clone-url-http>